Analyzing Logan Ridge Finance (LRFC) and Its Competitors

-Logan Ridge Finance (NASDAQ: LRFC) is one of 42 publicly-traded companies in the “Investors, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Logan Ridge Finance to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, earnings, analyst recommendations and dividends.
+Logan Ridge Finance (NASDAQ: LRFC) is one of 42 publicly-traded companies in the “Investors, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Logan Ridge Finance to similar businesses based on the strength of its institutional ownership, risk, dividends, profitability, analyst recommendations, earnings and valuation.

-This is a breakdown of current ratings and recommmendations for Logan Ridge Finance and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Logan Ridge Finance and its peers, as reported by MarketBeat.

 |Sell Ratings